-Distance Learning Participant Descriptions
+Distance Learning Participant Descriptions for Federal Reporting

-A distance learner, for federal reporting purposes, is a participant in distance education who has more proxy contact hours than direct contact hours at the end of the program year.
-Distance learners are reported on NRS Table IVC: Educational Gains and Attendance for Participants in Distance Education.
-Distance learners are a subset of participants with proxy contact hours.
+A "distance learner," for federal reporting purposes, is a participant, with at least 12 direct hours, in distance education who has more proxy contact hours than direct contact hours at the end of the PY.
+These participants are reported annually on relevant NRS reporting tables.

-A participant with proxy contact hours is a participant who engages in distance learning and has completed at least one proxy contact hour.
+A "participant with proxy contact hours" is a participant who engages in distance learning and has completed at least one proxy contact hour.
 A participant with proxy contact hours will not be counted as a distance learner unless the total number of proxy contact hours exceeds the total number of direct contact hours.

-A non-distance learner is a participant who has fewer proxy contact hours than direct contact hours or no proxy hours at all.
+A "nondistance learner" is a participant who has fewer proxy contact hours than direct contact hours or no proxy hours at all.